hopchouinard/Claraforge/philosophies/PHIL-prime-directive-doctrine.md

-# The Prime Directive Doctrine: The Fundamental Philosophy of AI–Human Collaboration in Claraverse
+# The Prime Directive Doctrine: The Fundamental Philosophy of AI–Human Collaboration in Claraforge

 ## Overview

-The **Prime Directive Doctrine** is the North Star guiding all Claraverse development, automation, and AI–human workflows.
+The **Prime Directive Doctrine** is the North Star guiding all Claraforge development, automation, and AI–human workflows.
 This philosophy mandates ruthless minimization of friction for the human, and maximum assumption of complexity by AI—*but never at the cost of precision*.

 ## Core Tenets